Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Results

-In \citet{Abraham2020}, a clear correlation was observed between instantaneous incoming wind direction and spanwise wake deflection, though it was in the opposite direction of that described in several previous studies conducted under steady conditions \citep[e.g.,][]{Jimenez2010,Bastankhah2016,Shapiro2018}.
-Here the mechanism behind such conflicting results is investigated in more detail.
-First, the spanwise component of the wind is varied sinusoidally with a 20 s period while the rotor direction is held constant, providing the turbine with a dynamic yaw misalignment ($\gamma$) similar to the conditions experienced in the field due to the stochasticity of the atmospheric flow (figure \ref{fig:dir}\textit{a}).
-The resulting instantaneous wake deflection is shown to follow the trend observed in the field (figure \ref{fig:dir}\textit{b}).
-The period of wind direction changes is then increased to 50 s, and a different trend is observed (figure \ref{fig:dir}\textit{c}).
+The period of wind direction changes is increased to 50 s, and a different trend is observed compared with the 20 s period (figure \ref{fig:dir}\textit{c} and supplementary movie 2).
 With these slower wind direction changes, the wake deflection more closely follows the analytical relationship defined in \citet{Jimenez2010} for steady yaw error, though with some hysteresis (figure \ref{fig:dir}\textit{d}).
 This hysteresis is caused by a lag in the wake response to changes in yaw error.
 These results suggest the existence of a characteristic wake response timescale during which the wake deflection transitions from the transient opposite deflection response to the steady analytical response.
+The dependencies of this timescale will be explored in the following section using step changes in $\gamma$ at different rates.
 Note that the wake deflection response is asymmetrical, with a larger deflection on the positive side than the negative side, likely caused by wake rotation \citep{Bastankhah2016}.
 The turbine modelled in the current study rotates in the counterclockwise direction.
 For a clockwise rotating turbine, the negative deflection may be larger than the positive deflection.